Nazario Moreno González: Alleged 2010 death

-On 9 December 2010, the Mexican federal police surrounded the village of El Alcalde in Apatzingán, Michoacán with more than 2,000 officers.
+On 9 December 2010, the Mexican federal police surrounded the city of El Alcalde in Apatzingán, Michoacán with more than 2,000 officers.
 Reportedly, Moreno González was at a local festival handing out Christmas presents to the villagers when he was tracked down by the authorities.

 As the police troops drove into town, gunmen of La Familia Michoacana blocked the entrances with more than 40 burning trucks and cars.
 La Familia gunmen also surrounded the state capital of Morelia in an attempt to prevent the police from receiving reinforcements.
 The shootout lasted about two days, and at least 11 deaths were confirmed.
 During the gun battle, the gunmen managed to carry out the bodies of their fallen comrades up the hills.
 The government reported at the time that Moreno González had been killed, but that the cartel took his body away.
 This triggered rumors that he was alive and leading his cartel.
 However, the Mexican government denied such claims.
 Elías Álvarez, the commander of the 2010 police operation, said González's grave was in the mountains.
 2014 reports from the Mexican government stated that Moreno González was possibly injured (but not killed) during the shootout.
 For four years, the drug lord took advantage of the government's mistake to fall off the authorities's radar and continue to command the cartel behind the scenes.